FriendsOfCake/search/README.md

 ## Usage

-* Add a search config method in your model
+* Add a search config method in your table
 ```php
 use Search\Manager;